zinebelbacha/car-data-scraper/README.md

 Open the `Web_Scraping.ipynb` and `preprocessing.ipynb` notebooks in Jupyter and run the cells.

 4. **Visualize in Power BI**:
-Feel free to create your own visualizations!
-You can also check out my visualizations under `Power BI\Power BI report.pbix`."# car-data-scraper"
+Feel free to create your own dashboards!
+You can also check out my visualizations under `Power BI\Power BI report.pbix`.